Skip to content

 15W × 8,760 hours/year = 131.4 kWh/year × CHF 0.32 = CHF 42.05/year

-An Intel NUC-13 (documented at intel.com under NUC products) draws 10 to 28W depending on workload.
-More headroom for Electrum server indexing and Lightning node workloads, but roughly double the electricity cost, still under CHF 80/year.
-A Synology NAS with a spare 3.5-inch bay can run Bitcoin Core in Docker but imposes I/O constraints that make initial block download noticeably slower.
+An Intel NUC-13 (intel.com under NUC products) draws 10 to 28W depending on workload.
+You get headroom for Electrum server indexing and Lightning node workloads at roughly double the electricity cost, still under CHF 80/year.
+A Synology NAS with a spare 3.5-inch bay can run Bitcoin Core in Docker but its I/O ceiling makes initial block download noticeably slower.

 Step 2 Choose Your Node Software

 Bitcoin Core 30.0 is the reference implementation, released 2025-10-10 per bitcoincore.org/en/releases/30.0.
-It is the most audited, most widely reviewed Bitcoin full-node software in existence.
-Download exclusively from bitcoincore.org.
-Verify the SHA-256 checksums and PGP signatures published on that download page before installing, every time, not just the first time.
+It is the most audited, most widely reviewed Bitcoin full-node software available.
+Download from bitcoincore.org only.
+Verify the SHA-256 checksums and PGP signatures on that page before installing.
+Every time, not just the first time.

 Check bitcoinknots.org directly for the current 2026 release before installing.
-Version numbers in third-party guides go stale quickly.
+Version numbers in third-party guides go stale fast.

-Both Core and Knots enforce full Bitcoin consensus rules.
+Both enforce full Bitcoin consensus rules.
 Both are free, open-source, and run on ARM64 (Pi 5) and x86-64 (NUC-13).
-Neither phone home.
-Neither requires registration.
+Neither phones home.
+Neither asks you to register.
+They sit alongside the other open-source node and wallet software that anyone can read, build, and verify.

 Step 3 Plan Bandwidth and Storage Before Sync

 The Bitcoin blockchain reached 743 GB in May 2026 per mempool.space/charts.
-Incremental chain growth runs approximately 5 to 10 GB per month.
+Chain growth runs 5 to 10 GB per month.
 Budget a 2 TB NVMe SSD so you are not forced to prune or re-sync within 12 months.

 Initial block download (IBD) transfers the full chain over your connection, roughly 750 to 800 GB including peer overhead.
-On a 1 Gbit/s Swisscom or Sunrise Fiber line, IBD completes in approximately 3 to 7 days.
-The bottleneck past a certain bandwidth threshold is CPU speed for signature verification, not the connection itself.
-On a 100 Mbit/s DSL connection, IBD takes longer and you should verify whether your ISP plan has a monthly data cap before starting.
+On a 1 Gbit/s Swisscom or Sunrise Fiber line, IBD completes in 3 to 7 days.
+Past a certain bandwidth threshold the bottleneck shifts to CPU speed for signature verification, not the connection itself.
+On a 100 Mbit/s DSL connection IBD takes longer, and you should check whether your ISP plan applies a monthly data cap before starting.

-After IBD, ongoing peer traffic is approximately 20 to 50 GB/month upstream if you serve blocks to peers (port 8333 open).
+After IBD, ongoing peer traffic runs 20 to 50 GB/month upstream if you serve blocks to peers (port 8333 open).
 Swiss residential fiber plans typically carry no monthly cap.
-Swisscom's residential fiber terms at swisscom.com do not apply a data volume limit to standard home fiber plans as of 2026, verify your specific plan contract.
+Swisscom's residential fiber terms at swisscom.com do not apply a data volume limit to standard home fiber plans as of 2026; verify your specific plan contract.

 Step 4 Configure Your Swiss ISP Router for Port 8333

 A Bitcoin node with an open inbound port 8333 is a first-class peer on the network.
-Without it, your node operates in outbound-only mode, it still validates everything, but it cannot serve blocks to new peers and does not contribute to network health.
+Without it, your node runs outbound-only.
+It still validates everything, but it cannot serve blocks to new peers and does not contribute to network health.

 Assign a static LAN IP to your node via your router's DHCP reservation table.
 Without this, the forwarding rule breaks after the next DHCP lease renewal.

 Do not open RPC port 8332 to the internet.
-That port provides full node control and should be accessible only on your local network or via a Tor hidden service.
+That port provides full node control and should be reachable only on your local network or via a Tor hidden service.

 Step 5 Set Up Tor for Node Privacy